NifFerrolab/tree_evolution/README.md

 # tree_evolution
 ## About
-Simulation of a evolution of "digital trees".
+Simulation of an evolution of "digital trees".

 The project was created for entertainment purposes.
 It does not aim to simulate or investigate the evolution taking place in the real world.